Could You Have an Antisocial Personality? Let’s Find Out

 What Counts as Antisocial behaviour?

-When we say antisocial behaviour, we’re talking about a pattern of actions, sometimes deliberate, sometimes habitual.
-Where a person shows a blatant disregard for the rights, feelings, or safety of others.
+When we say antisocial behaviour, we’re talking about a pattern of actions, sometimes deliberate, sometimes habitual, where a person shows a blatant disregard for the rights, feelings, or safety of others.

 This can include: